run-ai/docs/docs/admin/runai-setup/authentication/sso.md

    5. In the `GROUPS` field, enter the groups.
    6. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
    7. In the `UID` field, enter the UID.
    8. In the `Logout URI` field, enter the desired URL logout page.
+If left empty, you will be redirected to the Run:ai portal.
    9. Press `Save`.

 Once you press `Save` you will receive a `Redirect URI` and an `Entity ID`.
 Both values must be set on the IdP side.